 - 4.37 The External Auditors are appointed through a national contract via Public Sector Audit Appointments (PSAA).
 The External Auditors for 2018/19 through to 2022/23 were Ernst Young LLP (EY).
-From 2023/24 to 2027/28 the External Auditors are KPMG. - 4.38 The External Auditors are required by the International Standard on Auditing 260 (ISA 260) to communicate about the audit of the Authority's financial statements with those charged with governance.
+From 2023/24 to 2027/28 the External Auditors are KPMG LLP. - 4.38 The External Auditors are required by the International Standard on Auditing 260 (ISA 260) to communicate about the audit of the Authority's financial statements with those charged with governance.
 This communication is in the form of a written report which is presented to Fire Authority on completion of the Audit. - 4.39 The principal purposes of the Auditors' report are: - To present key issues identified during the audit of the financial statements for the year ended 31 March and any material misstatements in the accounts, - To report on any key issues for governance, - To report on the Auditors' Value for Money conclusion, - To give an "audit opinion" on the financial statements, - To report on the implementation of any recommendations in the previous year's ISA 260 report, - To seek approval to the management representation letter, which confirms the Authority's responsibilities and actions in relation to the financial statements.

 - 4.40 Both the 2021/22 and 2022/23 audits have been delayed due to resourcing issues at EY.
 This is a national issue caused by the increased amount of regulatory requirement and the lack of audit resources within the public sector.
 The 2021/22 audit commenced during July 23 and a substantial amount of the audit has been completed.
-In February 2024 the Department of Levelling Up, Housing and Communities opened a consultation on 'Addressing the local audit backlog in England'.
-The consultation proposed a backstop date for all accounts up to and including financial year 2022/23 to be cleared by 30 September 2024 and proposed to allow auditors to issue a modified or disclaimed opinion due to the backstop. - In light of the consultation EY are not progressing any further work on the 2021/22 and 2022/23 Statement of Accounts, they are continuing to progress their work for their commentary on Value For Money (VFM) for 2021/22 and 2022/23 and this is expected to be reported to the Fire Authority in July 2024. - 4.42 A response to the consultation or any further guidance has not yet been published. - 4.43 The statement of accounts in the first 2 years of the contract with EY (2018/29 and 2019/20) both received an unqualified audit and unqualified VFM conclusion.
-The 2020/21 statement of accounts received an unqualified audit however a VFM conclusion is yet to be received.
-The previous years unqualified audits and VFM conclusions provides some assurance around that the financial systems in place are robust. - The ongoing delay in the audit of the Accounts presents a risk to the Authority as any audit findings will not be reviewed and corrected in a timely manner. - The contracted audit fee for the 2023/24 Statement of Accounts is £94,838 (£32,648 for 2022/23).
-There has been a significant increase in audit fees, this is due to additional work that is required by the Code of Audit Practice and supporting guidance published by the National Audit Office on behalf of the Comptroller and Auditor General, and following the PSAA's national auditor appointment procurement for the period 2023/24 to 2027/28, which has resulted in a procurement adjustment of 151% for the new contract rates for audit firms.

-Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) Inspection

-- 4.46 In addition to the usual Internal and External Audit reviews, the Authority had a third inspection by the HMICFRS during Services during March and April 2024.
+The UK Government laid legislation setting statutory backstop dates, starting with 13 December 2024, to clear unaduited accounts up to Financial Year 2022/23. - 4.41 The statement of accounts for 2021/22 and 2022/23 were published on the Authorities website along with the disclaimed audit opinion on 12 December 2024 on the he consultation proposed a backstop date for all accounts up to and including financial year 2022/23 to be cleared by 30 September 2024 and proposed to allow auditors to issue a modified or disclaimed opinion due to the backstop. - The contracted audit fee for the 2023/24 Statement of Accounts is £94,838 (£32,648 for 2022/23).
+There has been a significant increase in audit fees, this is due to additional work that is required by the Code of Audit Practice and supporting guidance published by the National Audit Office on behalf of the Comptroller and Auditor General, and following the PSAA's national auditor appointment procurement for the period 2023/24 to 2027/28, which has resulted in a procurement adjustment of 151% for the new contract rates for audit firms. - 4.43 Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) Inspection - In addition to the usual Internal and External Audit reviews, the Authority had a third inspection by the HMICFRS during Services during March and April 2024.
 The inspection includes an assessment of 11 areas, with possible gradings of outstanding, good, adequate (an additional grade added as part of the third inspection regime), requires improvement and inadequate for each area.
-The service is waiting for feedback. - 4.47 The second inspection by HMICFRS was completed in October and November 2021.
+The service is waiting for feedback. - 4.45 The second inspection by HMICFRS was completed in October and November 2021.
 The final report was published July 22.
 The inspection graded the Service as Good in all 11 areas of assessment and gave and overall rating of Good.
 The grading was an improvement on the Service's first inspection rating of Requires Improvement in 2018.
 There were 4 Areas for Improvement (AFIs) identified which are: